-- He or she purchased them from a bookstore or other source - Their cost is separate and independent from the charge made by the school for tuition and fees. - The school will make a refund in full for the amount of the charge for unissued books, supplies and equipment when: - The school furnishes the books, supplies and equipment - The school includes their cost in the total charge payable to the school for the course. - The veteran or eligible person withdraws or is discontinued before completing the course. - The veteran or eligible person may dispose of the issued items at his or her discretion even if they were included in the total charge payable to the school for the course.
+- He or she purchased them from a bookstore of other source. - Their cost is sperate and independent from the charge made by HEC for tuition and fees. - The veteran or eligible person may dispose of the issued items at - his or her discretion even if they were included in the total charge payable to the school for the course.

+- Heavy Equipment Colleges of America will make a refund in full for the charge of unissued books, supplies and equipment when: - HEC furnishes the books, supplies, and equipment. - HEC included their cost in the total charge payable to the school for the course. - The veteran or eligible person withdraws or is discontinued before completing the course.